scala-tessella/ring-seq/README.md

 "RING".toVector.rotateRight(1) // Vector(G,R,I,N))
 ```

+## How to use
+Use the `RingVector` trait to extend the classes or objects containing circular `Vector`s.

 ## Need
 Whenever data are structured in a circular sequence,
 chances are you don't want to locally reinvent the wheel 😉.